bertubrio/Zabbix/README.md

 # ZABBIX TEMPLATES REPOSITORY

-A growing collection of Zabbix scripts and templates
+A growing collection of Zabbix scripts and templates,